Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Ethical Considerations

-Similar to existing generative models, there is no guarantee that the generated content of our proposed method is factually consistent and free from hallucination \cite{maynez-etal-2020-faithfulness,kang-hashimoto-2020-improved}.
-Therefore, caution is required when applying the model to real-world scenarios.
+Similar to existing methods, there is no guarantee that the generated content is factually consistent and free from hallucination \cite{maynez-etal-2020-faithfulness,kang-hashimoto-2020-improved}.
+Therefore caution is imperative when applying our method to scenarios with high demand of generation accuracy.